chrisfrank/rack-reducer/README.md

 --------------------------------------
 Rack::Reducer takes a dataset, a params hash, and an array of lambda functions.

-To return filtered data, it calls [reduce][reduce] on your array of lambdas, with the reduction's initial value set to `dataset`.
+To return filtered data, it calls Enumerable#[reduce][reduce] on your array of lambdas, with the reduction's initial value set to `dataset`.

 Each reduction looks for keys in the `params` hash that match the current lambda's [keyword arguments][keywords].
 If the keys exist, it